 Every project includes milestone points, which I see as short pauses to check alignment, resolve questions, and avoid last-minute friction.
 We might touch base after the first chapter, the executive summary, or the intro + outline.
 It will be whatever fits your structure and your goal.

-🐾 From the Desk of Finnegan, Assistant Editor
+🐾 From my desk: Finnegan, Assistant Editor

 Editing can be intense, but I’m not doing it alone.